 ACTING AGAINST STATE-IMPOSED FORCED LABOUR

 Session overview: There is a growing number of examples highlighting state-imposed forced labour infiltrating global supply chains.
-This session will bring business, government, and civil society together to discuss how to best act in order to prevent state-imposed forced labour from entering supply chains.
+This session brought business associations and civil society together to discuss how to best act in order to prevent state-imposed forced labour from entering supply chains.

 Peter Andrews, Head of Sustainability Policy, British Retail Consortium